Jul 12, 2024

 • Consider warm baths with Epsom salts to relieve body aches.

-• Soothing oils and scents such as lavender or chamomile can aid in relaxation.
+• Soothing oils and scents, such as lavender or chamomile, can aid relaxation.

 • Sip on a soothing nighttime tea blend before bed.